rackerlabs/support-how-to/content/how-to/cloud-servers/using-task-states-with-server-imaging/index.md

       sleep ${SLEEP_TIME:-45}
     done

-If you start a script that contains the above fragment and then take a server snapshot, you'll see something like this:
+If you start a script that contains the preceding fragment and then take a server snapshot, you see something similar to the following example:

     17:14:41   status: ACTIVE   vm_state: active   task_state: null   power_state: 1
     17:14:44   status: ACTIVE   vm_state: active   task_state: null   power_state: 1